 Burns can become infected if bacteria are present.
 If there are open blisters on scalds and burns, it is at risk for infection if there is lack of proper cleaning.
 Always seek medical care for any burn that has blisters.
 The affected area is infected if the pain persists, has a foul smell, warm to the touch and swells.

 In unusual cases, the infected wound can lead to blood poisoning or toxic shock syndrome.
 Both are life-threatening conditions that can be deadly if not treated right away.
 The indications of these conditions include dizziness, elevated temperature and vomiting.

 Scarring of the area

 In most cases of burns, it can leave scarring.
 Take note that a scar is basically a line or patch of tissue that remains after a wound has completely healed.
 Most cases of minor burns only leave insignificant scarring.
 There are ways in order to minimize the scarring by using a sunscreen that has a high SPF to protect the healing area from sun exposure and regular application of an emollient.

-These complications of scalds and burns can be prevented as long you know the appropriate measures to take.
-Always remember that severe burns should receive immediate medical care.
+Generally, these complications of scalds and burns can be prevented as long you know the appropriate measures to take.
+Furthermore, always remember that severe burns should receive immediate medical care.